paxdotdev/pax/lab-journal-zb.md

 with an engine dependency they seem to need to exist in fully code-genned cartridge-runtime...

-One possible tool to share the core Property definition is to split Property, PropertyLiteral, PropertyExpression, and PropertyTimeline into pax_runtime_api (importable by both Engine & userland) — then to write traits/impls that allow engine to `compute_in_place` and `read`
+One possible tool to share the core Property definition is to split Property, PropertyLiteral, PropertyExpression, and PropertyTimeline into pax_runtime::api (importable by both Engine & userland) — then to write traits/impls that allow engine to `compute_in_place` and `read`

 *^ proceeding with this strategy*